SrishtiArya07/Phonebook/README.md

 # Phonebook
-Phonebook in c++ by using linked list.
+Phonebook using linked list and file handling in c++.
 It contains features such as:
 1. Save new contacts
 2. Delete any contact
 3. Search and modify contacts